 Data Protection

-Offices, official agencies, public institutions of the country as well as other legal entities subject to the supervision of the Liechtenstein National Administration (LLV) or third parties acting on behalf of the LLV process personal data.
-These institutions, hereinafter collectively referred to as public bodies, are subject to the provisions of the Liechtenstein Data Protection Act (DPA) as well as the requirements of the EU Data Protection Regulation (GDPR) in addition to the respective national special legislation, unless otherwise stipulated by law.
+Offices, administrative authorities, public institutions of the country as well as other legal entities subject to the supervision of the Liechtenstein State Administration (LLV) or third parties acting on behalf of the LLV process personal data.
+These institutions, referred to as public entities hereafter, are subject, unless otherwise provided by law, to the respective national special legislation as well as the provisions of the Liechtenstein Data Protection Act (DSG) and the requirements of the EU General Data Protection Regulation (GDPR).

-The Data Protection Officer for the National Administration ensures the implementation of and compliance with the data protection regulations by the above-mentioned public bodies.
+The Data Protection Officer for the State Administration is responsible for implementing and ensuring compliance with data protection regulations by the public entities mentioned above.

-Information in accordance with the requirements of the EU General Data Protection Regulation, in particular Art.
-12 to 14 DSGVO:
+Information according to the provisions of the EU General Data Protection Regulation, in particular Articles 12 to 14 GDPR:

-Which of your data is processed in detail and how it is used depends largely on the relationship you have with one of the above-mentioned public bodies or which public body processes your data for which purpose.
+Which data about you is processed and how it is used depends largely on the relationship you have with one of the above-mentioned public entities or which public entity is processing your data for which purpose.

-In the following, you will find general information on data protection for all public bodies.
-This is followed by notes on the use of the integration.li website.
+Below you will find general information about data protection for all public entities.
+Subsequently, remarks on the use of the website integration.li are listed.

-General information on data protection for all public bodies
+General information on data protection for all public entities

-The state administration is responsible for the use of the integration.li website of the state administration; the respective public body is responsible for data processing specific to that public body.
+The responsible party for the use of the website integration.li of the State Administration is the State Administration itself, and the respective public entity is responsible for the specific data processing.

-This data protection statement is valid for the entire Liechtenstein National Administration and its public offices:
+This privacy policy is valid for the entire Liechtenstein State Administration and its offices:

 Data Protection Office